 Shared Plans of Care

-A Shared Plan of Care (SPOC) is a tool for planning and coordinating care for children and youth with special health care needs.
+A Shared Plan of Care (SPOC) is a tool for planning and coordinating care for select children and youth with special health care needs.
 OCCYSHN contracts with partners around the state to implement SPOCs in their communities.

 WEBINARS: On the third Thursday of every month from 9:00-10:00 AM there is a web-based meeting about SPOC implementation, for all SPOC partners.
 The meetings include discussion, instruction, and technical support.
 An email reminder with a link to the next webinar is sent to SPOC partners monthly.